 In both cases, PusheR's functionality remains the same.
-If you are using Reason in Rewire mode, you toggle the "User" button to switch from controlling Live to controlling Reason and viceversa.
+If you are using Reason in Rewire mode, you toggle the "User" button to switch from controlling Live to controlling Reason and vice versa.
 You can use Push to control Live and Reason at the same time without interfering with each other since PusheR communicates via Push's "User Port".
 Important: make sure the Push User Ports are not configured and used in Live's MIDI Preferences or the PusheR app won't be able to communicate with the device.
-Also, please follow the order described in Appendix B when launching the programs.
+Also, please appendix B for the correct sequence when launching the programs.